epfl-ada/ada-2020-project-milestone-p3-p3_tshtsh_club/README.md

 ## 7. Organization within the team
-- Marie: wrangling the data, computing the health diet score + data story/report
+- Marie: computing the health diet score + plotting the results + data story
-- Sofia: computing the correlations and fitting the linear regressions + video pitch
+- Sofia: wrangling the data + map visualization + data story
-- Héloïse: map visualization, plotting the results + data story/report
+- Héloïse: computing the correlations and fitting the linear regressions + plotting the results + data story